GetStream/vg/README.md

 development for Go.
 Its main feature set that makes it better than other solutions is as follows:

-1. Extreme easy of use
+1. Extreme ease of use
 2. No interference with other go tools
 3. Version pinning for imports
 4. Version pinning for executables, such as linters (e.g. [`errcheck`](https://github.com/kisielk/errcheck)) and codegen tools (e.g. [`protoc-gen-go`](https://github.com/golang/protobuf))